FWGNA > Species Accounts > Tateidae > Potamopyrgus antipodarum

 > Habitat & Distribution

 The first record of Potamopyrgus in any US Atlantic drainage seems to be a 2010 macrobenthic sample taken by the PA-DEP from Spring Creek, a tributary of the Susquehanna River in Centre County, PA.
-In 2017 the snail spread about 50 km south, to the Gunpowder River just north of Baltimore, and shortly thereafter was discovered in the Musconetcong River of northwestern New Jersey (essays below).
-The most recent surveys report Potamopyrgus widespread in many tributaries of the Susquehanna and Delaware Rivers throughout SE Pennsylvania (Hartzell & Macelko 2022), and newly introduced to Falling Branch (of Conococheague Creek), a Pennsylvania tributary of the Potomac (Hartzell & Frederick 2023).
+By 2017 the snail spread about 50 km south, to the Gunpowder River just north of Baltimore, and shortly thereafter was discovered in the Musconetcong River of northwestern New Jersey (essays below).
+The most recent survey of Hartzell & Shank (2024) reported Potamopyrgus in 71 of 443 sites surveyed throughout Pennsylvania, including several tributaries of the Susquehanna and Delaware Rivers, and Falling Branch (of Conococheague Creek), a tributary of the Potomac.
+The 2023 distribution map downloadable from the link below is already out of date.

 Potamopyrgus populations seem to reach their highest concentrations in the shallows and backwaters of organically-rich rivers and streams.
 They are often associated with recreational trout fisheries, spread either through bait bucket transport, or by gut passage in the fish themselves (Bondeson & Kaiser 1949).
 See my essay of 19Nov13 from the link below for additional information regarding the Spring Creek introduction.

 The habitat tolerance of Potamopyrgus is remarkably broad, however.
 They seem to demonstrate little substrate specificity (Heywood & Edwards 1962).
 Levri and colleagues (2008) reported populations extending to a depth of 45 m in Lake Ontario.
 Populations are not uncommon in the brackish waters of New Zealand and Europe, up to 27 ppt salinity (Todd 1964, Winterbourn 1970a, LeClair & Cheng 2011).
 Their tolerance at the softwater, low calcium end of the scale is not especially impressive, however (Herbst et al. 2008).
+Hartzell & Shank (2024) documented significant associations between the distribution of Potamopyrgus in Pennsylvania, alkalinity, hardness, calcium, specific conductance, and overall nutrients.
 Resistance to drying has been studied by Poznanska and colleageus (2015), and freezing by Cheng & LeClair (2011).

 Potamopyrgus antipodarum is pseudo-rare in our 17-state study area, FWGNA incidence rank I-2p.